-- will not cure the underlying medical problem. - will not always be sufficient to avoid further hospital admissions. - may change your child's feeding, speech, and communication. - may require ongoing, often frequent, and intrusive, interventions, such as suction to clear mucus and secretions. - needs a lot of equipment and adjustments to your family's day-to-day living and mobility. - needs your child to be observed while on treatment, which can mean having nurses or carers in your home. - can result in complications that may include brain damage or lung damage. - can lead to further serious complications or death if the ventilator is not used correctly or malfunctions and is not responded to appropriately.
+- will not cure the underlying medical problem. - will not always be sufficient to avoid further hospital admissions. - may change your child's feeding, speech, and communication.

+- may require ongoing, often frequent, and intrusive, interventions, such as suctioning to clear mucus and secretions. - May require a lot of equipment and adjustments to your family's day-to-day living and mobility. - needs your child to be observed while on treatment, which can mean having additional support from nurses or carers in your home. - can result in complications that may include brain damage or lung damage. - can lead to further serious complications or death if the ventilator is not used correctly or malfunctions and is not responded to appropriately.